 We can make an educated guess for when the PS5 Pro will be released alongside its price, based on what Sony did with the PS4 Pro.

 The PS4 Pro launched in 2016, which was three years after the original PS4 came out.
-That means we could see a PS5 Pro release as early as 2023, then, as the PS5 launched in November 2020.
-However, the Covid-19 pandemic and ongoing component shortages could push a PS5 Pro launch well into 2024 or beyond.
+That means we could see a PS5 Pro release fairly soon, then, as the PS5 launched in November 2020.
+However, the Covid-19 pandemic and ongoing component shortages could push a PS5 Pro launch well into the current year or beyond.

 In terms of price, the PS4 Pro launched at the same price point as the original PS4, which was $399 / £349.
 We've recently seen the PS5 get a price hike with Sony blaming this on soaring inflation globally, so the PS5 currently costs £479.99 / €549.99 / AU$799.95.
 It’s likely that Sony could offer the PS5 Pro for the same price point, assuming it follows the same strategy it did for PS4 Pro.